MrZMN/FuzzyKey/fuzzy vault/README.md

 ### Protocol Description
 - TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously (time depends on the set size required).
 - TX/RX each generates a set based on PS measurements (suppose the set size is s) as PS and PS'.
 These two sets should be very similar.
-- TX generates a purely random 128-bit key, then devides the key into k equal-size sections, regarding them as coefficients of a (k-1)-degree polynomial p(x).
+- TX generates a purely random 128-bit key, then devides the key into k equal-size sections, regarding them as coefficients of a (k-1)-degree polynomial p(x). k should be smaller than s.
 - TX projects the s set elements onto p(x), resulting s legit points.
 - TX generates a large number (>>s) of chaff points to conceal the legit points.
 The chaff points (x,y) should meet two conditions: 1. x is different from elements in PS.
 2. y is not on the polynomial (y != p(x)).
 - TX mixes legit points and chaff points together randomly.
 - TX sends all the points to RX through the wireless channel.